acktreptow/xgs-publishing/README.md

 # Xbox Games Studios Publishing Bootstrap Homepage

-A homepage for Xbox's publishing arm.
-Created mostly with the Bootstrap library.
+A Boostrap homepage for Xbox's publishing arm.

 ## Technologies Used: